kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 **Romeo:**
 In the vast cosmos, there exists a creature more bizarre than any poet's fevered dream!
 Listen closely, for this tale shall haunt you with its dreadful, undeniable truth!
 There is a <a class="subtle-green" href="https://en.wikipedia.org/wiki/Turritopsis_dohrnii">jellyfish</a> called Turritopsis dohrnii, a creature both wretched and wondrous!
 And this tiny marvel possesses the power to defy the most relentless of foes: death itself!
 When it faces mortal peril, it simply... reverses its life cycle!
 It becomes young again!
 Taunting fate with every pulse of its immortal being!

 *His voice rises to a fevered pitch, each word dripping with fervor.*

 What insolence!
 The audacity to refuse the natural order, to live in a cycle of eternal youth while the rest of us age and wither away!
 Is it a blessing or a curse?
 A gift from the heavens or a mockery of the gods themselves?

-And so, I ask you, my beloved spectators—what will you do with this knowledge?
+And so, I ask you, what will you do with this knowledge?
 Will you envy this jellyfish's ageless dance, or will you embrace the tragedy of our finite existence, where every heartbeat is a precious drop of time?
-The choice, my friends, is yours!

 *He bows dramatically, the spotlight fades, and the stage is left in utter silence.*